pmlopes/minpsp/readme.txt

 ==========================
  Changelog
 ==========================

+0.7.4
+* Sync to SVN 2387
+ - Added sceUtilityLoadModule() and sceUtilityUnloadModule().
+ - Added the remaining stubs and prototypes for sceAudio*, found from various sources including cooleyes, lteixeira, Saotome, cswindle, Fanjita, SilverSpring.

 0.7.3
 * Sync to SVN 2385
 * HTTP Browser support added to SDK

+0.8.1
+* GCC 4.3.0
+* GDB 6.8

 0.7.2
 * Sync to PS2DEV SVN